kclaudine/insta_app/README.md

 Use Terminal to open the server and the brouser to run this application

 ### Behavior Driven Development (BDD)

 * Create structure  etc..
-* Create 4 classs areProfile,Image, Followers, Location
+* Create 4 classs are Profile,Image, Followers, Location
 * Create test file to test all your method
 * Create the manage file for used to run all your test
-* Create Start.sh to help you to run and open the server
-* Create a config file to link your project qith the database or any url link

 ## License